annsudo/comment-to-Discord-action/README.md

 TENOR_TOKEN --> token for GIFs.
 Picked up tree from [Tenor](https://tenor.com/)

-DISCORD_WEBHOOK_ID --> webhook for discord id channel (can be created by adminof that channel)
+DISCORD_WEBHOOK_ID --> webhook for discord id channel (can be created by admin of that channel)

-DISCORD_WEBHOOK_TOKEN --> webhook token for discord channel (can be created by adminof that channel)
+DISCORD_WEBHOOK_TOKEN --> webhook token for discord channel (can be created by admin of that channel)